ray-project/ray/doc/source/serve/tutorials/hpu_inference_serve.md

 2024-02-01 06:14:24,054 SUCC scripts.py:483 -- Deployed Serve app successfully.
 ```

-Use the same code snippet introduced in Single HPU Example for sending requests to perform generation.
-An example output:
+Use the same code snippet introduced in the single HPU example to send generation requests.
+Here's an example output:
 ```text
 Once upon a time, there was a young woman named Sophia who lived in a small village nestled in the rolling hills of Tuscany.
 Sophia was a curious and adventurous soul, always eager to explore the world around her.
 One day, while wandering through the village, she stumbled upon a hidden path she had never seen before.